How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

-In order to install and run Cisco network simulator software or any program on an Ubuntu distribution, you must have some command of basic terminal commands.
-Because when installing a program on Linux, you may need to install additional dependent packages.
+You can install the Cisco network simulator software or any program on Ubuntu.
+But you need to know a few simple terminal commands.
+For instance, when adding a program on Linux, you might have to get some extra packages.

 How to Download and Install Packet Tracer